JohnEsleyer/JohnEsleyer/README.md

 Hi 👋 My name is Ralph John Esleyer Policarpio
 ==============================================

-Web and Mobile developer and a computer science student
+Web and mobile developer and a computer science student
 ---------------------------------------------------

 I am a web and mobile developer.
 Currently studying computer science at NDMU.
 My area of research is computer graphics, computer vision, and GANs.